Terms of Service

 16.1 Severability

-If any provision of these terms is found invalid or unenforceable, that provision will be modified to the minimum extent necessary to make it enforceable (or removed if modification isn't possible), and the remaining provisions continue in full force.
+If any provision of these terms is found invalid or unenforceable, that provision will be modified to the minimum extent necessary to make it enforceable (or removed if modification is not possible), and the remaining provisions continue in full force.

 16.2 Entire agreement

-These terms, together with our Privacy Policy and Community Guidelines, make up the entire agreement between you and Fluxer regarding the Services, superseding all prior agreements on the same subject matter.
-This doesn't affect any separate written agreement under Section 1.3.
+These terms, together with our Privacy Policy and Community Guidelines, constitute the entire agreement between you and Fluxer regarding the Services, superseding all prior agreements on the same subject matter.
+This does not affect any separate written agreement under Section 1.3.

 16.3 No waiver

-Our failure to enforce any right or provision doesn't amount to a waiver.
+Failure to enforce any right or provision does not amount to a waiver.
 Any waiver must be in writing and signed by an authorised representative.

 16.4 Assignment